scilus/tractoflow_documentation/source/pipeline/launch.rst

 (typically b-value < 1200 e.g. "0 1000") and ``FODF_SHELLS`` are the shells used
 to compute the fODF metrics (typically b > 700 e.g. "0 1000 2000").

+If you want to skip steps already processed by an anterior run, you can add `-resume` option in the command line.

 .. _mounted_partition:

 Mounted partition